meuCPD-Solucoes-Tecnologicas/nfs_transform/README.md

 ## Usage

-To use this program, run the following command:
+To use this program, run the following command in the folder:

 python nf_complementares.py [source_folder] [target_folder] [base_folder]